Listed Biotechnology Companies P

 PAB - Patrys Ltd.

 Recently established Australian company drawing together US and German technology to develop treatments for cancer and other diseases.
 Collaborations in place with Takeda, Astra Zeneca and Debiopharm.
 Company listed in July 2007 and prices rose 50% immediately but were barely 2% of the prospectus price a year later.
 Market cap of $23 million (down 79% in 2008 but up 25% in 2009 with a jump due to speculation over prospective clinical trials).
 Prices down 22% with a market cap of $23 million at the end of 2010 following R&D agreement with CSL, achievement of first milestone, a new funding facility, new funding and FDA approval for orphan drug indication.
 There was an increase and decline in 2011 (down 68% at $10 million) with further announcements of advancements, appointment of new Managing Director and new funds raised.
 New fund-raising in 2012 increased company value to $18 million (shares down 8%).
 There was a 24% decrease in 2013 to $15 million with clinical trials promising and a recovery with product getting Orphan Drug Designation by FDA and new joint clinical trial (eventually up 37% at $34 million with new funds raised).
 There was a 69% decline in 2014 with company value at $11 million with limited positive clinical results and resignation of CEO.
 There has been a further 44% decline in 2015 to $6 million with continuing delay in clinical trial due to manufacturing issues, appointment of new CEO and new licensing deal with China.
 Restructuring of company was continuing with retirement of COO and closing of facility in Germany.
 Down 25% in 2016 at $4 million with acquisition of new technology from Yale for application to cancer treatment.
 Shares were down 17% in 2017 with company value of $4 million, but promising preclinical results led to in a speculative jump in prices (eventually up 283% at $18 million).
 There was a further 17% increase in 2018 to $29 million with release of positive preclinical data on efficacy and raising of further funds.
 There was a 26% decrease in 2019 to $21 million with an insurance payment boosting the company's coffers, promotion of new technology platform and promising preclinical results.
 There was a 20% increase in 2020 to $43 million with new funds being raised.
 There was a 54% increase in 2021 to $76 million with publication indicating PAB-DX1 could have use as a brain cancer therapy and potential delays to projected clinical trials as well as new fund raising.
 There was a 27% decrease in 2022 to $56 million, with no explanation for a recent increase.
 There was a 70% decrease in 2023 to $16 million with key trial to commence in 2024.
-There has been a 50% decrease in 2024 to $8 million with concerns expressed about the stability of the lead compound prior to trials.
-(21/10/24)
+There was a 50% decrease in 2024 to $8 million with concerns expressed about the stability of the lead compound prior to trials.
+There has been a 42% decrease in 2025 to $11.9 million with Board changes and CEO position made redundant.
+Company undertook a 15:1 consolidation in October and is acquiring a small pharma company..
+(2/12/25)

 PAR - Paradigm BioPharmaceuticals Ltd.

 Company repurposing pentosan polysulphate sodium for the treatment of bone marrow edema listed in late August 2015 In 2015 following listing, shares fell 6% to company value of $29 million but rose 18% in 2016 to $39 million with a move into clinical trials for treatment of allergic rhinitis and viral arthritis and fund raising oversubscribed.
 Shares up 73% to $69 million in 2017 with new application for treating Ross River virus infection indicated and clinical trial in hay fever almost completed.
 Clinical trial not meeting endpoints resulted in more than a 50% drop in share prices (then down 27% to $29 million), However a publication indicating the role of pentosan polysulphate sodium in treating osteoarthritis resulted in a 79% turnaround in September.
 Eventually down 28% at $34 million with positive trial results announced, new funds raised and new clinical trials on schedule.
 There was a 275% increase in 2018 to $147 million with continuing positive trial results fuelling speculation, successful new fund raising and new licensing agreement.
 There was a 179% increase to $577 million in 2019 with a substantial fund raising completed and clinical data continuing to look positive with first IND to the FDA accepted.
 There was a 13% decrease in 2020 to $584 million with the strengthening of management.
 There was a 26% decrease in 2021 to $429 million with FDA review of NDA submission taking longer than expected and revenues starting from use in the Special Access Scheme.
 There was a 33% temporary increase in November with FDA approval of the IND.
 There was a 25% decrease in 2022 to $393 million with FDA Fast Track Designation gained, key trial commencing in US, appointment of US-based CEO who is now leaving, new fund raising completed and positive trial results.
 There was a 70% decrease in 2023 to $149 million following fund raising for Phase III trial.
-There has been a 51% decrease in 2024 to $74 million with clinical trials promising.
-(26/10/24)
+There was a 12% decrease in 2024 to $146 million with clinical trials promising and recent speculation about FDA approval resulting in a doubling of share price.
+There has been a 9% decrease in 2025 to $146 million with funds raised for osteoarthritis clinical trial .
+(26/11/25)

 PEB - Pacific Edge Limited